TaylorOD/simply-jekyll/about.md

 content-type: eg
 ---

 As of now, I am a Software Engineer who is interested in JavaScript and Ruby on Rails. [[Here::https://github.com/taylorod]] is my github if you are interested.
+My non blog website is ([here::taylorod.github.io])

 I am a software engineer that loves the unknown.
 I like building things and helping create software that connects with users deeply.
 My experience working with engineers, managers, CTO’s, and CEO’s over the years as a Technical Recruiter has allowed me to see what makes teams work, and often don’t work, well together.